 "These four players showed some of the best qualities of the venerated Russian cello tradition, namely lustrous tone combined with soulful expression"

-The Rastrelli have performed in many of Europe’s great concert halls, including the Gasteig in Munich, St. Petersburg’s Philharmonic Hall, Bulgaria Hall Sofia, the Liederhalle Stuttgart and Philharmonic Hall in Minsk.
-In addition to concert tours in Europe, the USA and Russia, the Rastrelli performs at such summer music festivals as the Beethoven Festival Bonn, Schleswig-Holstein Music Festival, Darmstadter Festspiele, Oberstdorfer Musiksommer, Hohenlohe Kultursommer, Rheingau Musikfestival, Ohridsko Leto (Macedonia) and the Meadowlark Music Festival.
+The Rastrelli have performed in many of Europe’s great concert halls, including the Gasteig in Munich, Concertgebouw Amsterdam, Berlin Philharmonic, Konzerthaus Wien, Laiszhalle Hamburg, St. Petersburg’s Philharmonic Hall, Bulgaria Hall Sofia, the Liederhalle Stuttgart and Philharmonic Hall in Minsk.
+In addition to concert tours in Europe, the U.S.A. and Russia, the Rastrelli performs at such summer music festivals as the Beethoven Festival Bonn, Schleswig-Holstein Music Festival, Darmstadter Festspiele, Oberstdorfer Musiksommer, Hohenlohe Kultursommer, Ludwigsburger Schlossfestspiele, Rheingau Musikfestival, Ohridsko Leto (Macedonia) and many others.